LieberInstitute/DeDHed/README.md

 In these two DEqual plots we can see that the first is much better.
-With a correlation of -0.014 we can effectively conclude that we have removed the effects ofm degradation from the data.
+With a correlation of -0.014 we can effectively conclude that we have removed the effects of degradation from the data.
 In the second plot after modeling for several common variables we still have a correlation of 0.5 with the degradation experiment.
 This high correlation shows we still have a large amount of signal from degradation in our data.